Politics professor counters Willie Jackson's 'one person, one vote' argument

 What we have seen so far smacks of ad hoc and reactive constitutional tinkering, rather the application of consistent principles.

-Perhaps after Willy Jackson presents his paper to Cabinet responding to He Puapua, we will find out more.
+Perhaps after Willie Jackson presents his paper to Cabinet responding to He Puapua, we will find out more.

 Jack Vowles, Professor of Comparative Politics